Laurel Caverns Park

 The Fun Patch Program

 This family oriented program combines our one hour family tour of Laurel Caverns with Kavernputt, a miniature golf game through the largest simulated cave in the world.
 Siblings are invited as participants.
-At the conclusion of activities, child participants (only) receive a bat patch as a memento of their adventure.
-(Many groups add panning for gemstones or panning for fossils to this activity for an additional $5.00 per child.)
-Cost: child participants: $12.00 each, parents and siblings are charged same as thescouts.
+At the conclusion of activities, all participants receive a bat patch as a memento of their adventure.
+(Many groups add panning for gemstones or panning for fossils to this activity for an additional $6.00 per child.)
+Cost: child participants: $14.00 each, parents and siblings are charged same as scouts.
 Pre-kindergarten siblings are not charged.